 Running a business at home doesn’t remove the risks that come with your business.
-Damage and liability risks that come with home-based businesses are not covered by homeowners’ or renter’s insurance.
-The type of insurance coverage home-based entrepreneurs must get depends on the type of their business.
+In the same way, damage and liability risks that come with home-based businesses are not covered by homeowners’ or renter’s insurance.
+In addition, the type of insurance coverage home-based entrepreneurs must get depends on the type of their business.
 Most home-based businesses need the following insurance:

 - Commercial Property Insurance